Learn About Being an HR Generalist

 HR generalists will need to use the skills they’ve cultivated through their education and experience to succeed.
 Companies look for professionals who possess the following skills to join their HR departments:

 Strong verbal and written communication skills: HR generalists must communicate the requirements of roles to job candidates.
-They also need strong listening skills to determine whether job candidates are well-suited to their positions.
+They also need strong listening skills to determine whether candidates are suited to the positions.
 Strong writing skills also help them write effective company emails and letters.

 Interpersonal skills: Successful HR generalists are outgoing and personable.
 They should strive to make people feel comfortable and content around them.